eswaranofficialdev/UpSkillr/README.md

 Bash
 npm run dev
 Open in your browser:
-Click the local link provided in your terminal (typically http://localhost:5173).
+Click the local address provided in your terminal (typically http://localhost:5173).